 Format your pitch.

 How you lay out your pitch can influence whether the journalist reads it or closes the email before looking at it.

 Make the email as easy to read as possible.
-Approach it like you would a blog article.
+Approach it like you would a blog article (learn how to write a blog post for beginners here).
 Format your response to include:

 - all caps